-Breadth is an important component of doctoral training.
+Breadth is a required component of doctoral training at UW-Madison.
 Given there are multiple paths to breadth, the Graduate School leaves the choice of whether students achieve breadth through a minor or other means up to the specific graduate program.